tannewt/wa-law.org/bill/2021-22/hb/1336/1/README.md

 [Source](http://lawfilesext.leg.wa.gov/biennium/2021-22/Xml/Bills/House%20Bills/1336.xml)
 ## Section 1
-> This section modifies an existing section.
+> This section modifies existing section [54.16.005](/rcw/54_public_utility_districts/54.16_powers.md).
 Here is the [modified chapter](rcw/54_public_utility_districts/54.16_powers.md) for context.

 The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 1. **"Broadband infrastructure" means networks of deployed telecommunications equipment and technologies necessary to provide high-speed internet access and other advanced telecommunications services.**

-**(2)** "Commission" means the Washington utilities and transportation commission.
+2. "Commission" means the Washington utilities and transportation commission.

-**(3) "District commission" means the governing board of a public utility district.**
+3. **"District commission" means the governing board of a public utility district.**

-**(4) "Retail telecommunications services" means the sale, lease, license, or indivisible right of use of telecommunications services or telecommunications facilities directly to end users.**
+4. **"Retail telecommunications services" means the sale, lease, license, or indivisible right of use of telecommunications services or telecommunications facilities directly to end users.**

-**(5)** "Telecommunications" has the same meaning as  in RCW 80.04.010.
+5. "Telecommunications" has the same meaning as  in RCW 80.04.010.

-**(6)** "Telecommunications facilities" means lines, conduits, ducts, poles, wires, cables, crossarms, receivers, transmitters, instruments, machines, appliances, instrumentalities and all devices, real estate, easements, apparatus, property, and routes used, operated, owned, or controlled by any entity to facilitate the provision of telecommunications services.
+6. "Telecommunications facilities" means lines, conduits, ducts, poles, wires, cables, crossarms, receivers, transmitters, instruments, machines, appliances, instrumentalities and all devices, real estate, easements, apparatus, property, and routes used, operated, owned, or controlled by any entity to facilitate the provision of telecommunications services.

-**(7)** "Wholesale telecommunications services" means the provision of telecommunications services or **telecommunications** facilities for resale by an entity **that provides retail** telecommunications services .
+7. "Wholesale telecommunications services" means the provision of telecommunications services or **telecommunications** facilities for resale by an entity **that provides retail** telecommunications services .

 ## Section 2
-> This section modifies an existing section.
+> This section modifies existing section [54.16.330](/rcw/54_public_utility_districts/54.16_powers.md).
 Here is the [modified chapter](rcw/54_public_utility_districts/54.16_powers.md) for context.

 1. A public utility district in existence on June 8, 2000, may construct, purchase, acquire, develop, finance, lease, license, handle, provide, add to, contract for, interconnect, alter, improve, repair, operate, and maintain any telecommunications facilities within or **outside of** the district's limits for **any or all of** the following purposes:

-**(a)** For the district's internal telecommunications needs;
+    a.
+For the district's internal telecommunications needs;

-**(b)** For the provision of wholesale telecommunications services within the district and by contract with another public utility district **or with any federally recognized tribe located in the state of Washington;**
+    b.
+For the provision of wholesale telecommunications services within the district and by contract with another public utility district **or with any federally recognized tribe located in the state of Washington;**

-**(c) For the provision of retail telecommunications services and telecommunications facilities within the district; or**
+    c. **For the provision of retail telecommunications services and telecommunications facilities within the district; or**

-**(d) For the provision of retail telecommunications services or telecommunications facilities outside of the district by contract with another public utility district, any political subdivision of the state authorized to provide retail telecommunications services in the state, or with any federally recognized tribe located in the state of Washington**.
+    d. **For the provision of retail telecommunications services or telecommunications facilities outside of the district by contract with another public utility district, any political subdivision of the state authorized to provide retail telecommunications services in the state, or with any federally recognized tribe located in the state of Washington**.

 2. A public utility district providing wholesale or retail telecommunications services shall ensure that rates, terms, and conditions for such services are not unduly or unreasonably discriminatory or preferential.
 Rates, terms, and conditions are discriminatory or preferential when a public utility district offering rates, terms, and conditions to an entity for wholesale or retail telecommunications services does not offer substantially similar rates, terms, and conditions to all other entities seeking substantially similar services.